 This post includes affiliate links.

-I love making crochet projects that go fast and quick and do not require more than 1 skein of yarn.
+I will tell you, I love making crochet projects that go fast and quick and do not require more than 1 skein of yarn.
 Well, this 30 Minute Kaleidoscope Beanie uses one skein of Kaleidoscope yarn and it took me exactly 30 minutes to crochet it.

 I am absolutely in love with the colors of this beanie.
 The Kaleidoscope colors are so nicely mixed and present pretty and neat transitions between each color set.